Common Blue

 The Common Blue, Polyommatus icarus

-Larval food plants include White Clover and Bird's Foot Trefoil.
-There is some White clover in the paddock at Roseland House.
-The adults were common in 2010 in sheltered corners of the paddock in late July, where they settled on the wild Thistles, then in early August favouring the Water Mint as the Thistles ceased flowering.
+Larval food plants include White Clover and Bird's Foot Trefoil, both of which suffer from overshadowing in uncut grass on fertile soils.
+South mentions Rest Harrow, Ononis spinosa, a taller plant and more competitive in longer grass, and at Roseland House there is a small wild population of another legume, Meadow Pea Vicia sativa which is able to scramble up through the long grass.
+The adults were common in 2010 in sheltered corners of the paddock in late July, where they settled on the Creeping Thistles, then in early August favouring the Water Mint as the Thistle flowers decreased.
 The drop in numbers in 2011 occurred while the paddock was still being grazed, with plenty of White Clover in the short grass.
 After grazing ceased in 2011 the Clover decreased in the longer grass.
 Wider mown strips may remedy this.

 To identify the males (with blue upper wing surfaces), it is necessary to see that the underside is brown-tinted and has black spots ringed with white, unlike Holly Blues whose underwing surfaces are clearer pale blue, and has small black spots without white rings.
 The black lines across the white borders of hardly extend onto the blue area at all, unlike Adonis Blues where the black lines extend further.

-Females have upper wing surfaces blue, merging into brown towards the margins, or just brown.
-If they are brown make sure that they have the extra spots on the undersides of the forewings to distinguish them from Brown Argus and that the pair of spots on near the leading edge of the underwings and away from the body are staggered and not one vertically arranged like a colon.
+Females upper wing surfaces are brown or blue, merging into brown towards the margins.
+If they are the brown version make sure that they have the extra spots on the undersides of the forewings to distinguish them from Brown Argus and that the pair of spots on near the leading edge of the underwings and away from the body are staggered and not closely paired like a colon.

-Internal links: Butterfly list .
+Internal links: Home .
+Butterfly list .
 Main gallery .
-Daily records .
 Aston Rowant .
 Canvey Island

 External links to the Common Blue pages at: British Butterflies by Steven Cheshire .
 UK Butterflies by Peter Eeles